Arctic Climate Change

 The report states that the observed changes in sea ice in the Arctic Ocean, in the mass of the Greenland ice sheet and in Arctic icecaps over the past ten years are dramatic and represent an obvious departure from the long-term patterns.

 The warming of the Arctic, due to climate change, has been twice as high as the world average since 1980.
-Surface air temperatures in the Arctic since 2005 have been higher than for any five year period since measurements began around 1880.
+Surface air temperatures in the area since 2005 have been higher than for any five year period since measurements began around 1880.
 Arctic summer temperatures have been higher in the past few decades than at any time in the past 2000 years.

 To make matters worse, the report also confirms that snow and sea ice are interacting with the climate system to accelerate warming.
 Average snow cover duration is projected to decline by up to 20% by 2050.
 As the light colored snow and sea ice melts, darker ocean and land takes over.
 And darker land or ocean surfaces absorb more of the sun’s energy, which in turn leads to further warming of the Earth’s surface and the air above.